Tidy up hacks for full time workers

 I don't do any other seasonal cleaning as I don't need to when I keep on top it on a weekly basis.

-For Christmas I would simple take out my tiny (and already decorated) Christmas tree from under the bed and that's it.
+For Christmas I would simply take out my tiny (and already decorated) Christmas tree from under the bed and that's it.

 Always take a day off before a long holiday: you will need it to pack and to clean the house before leaving.

-Nothing is more depressing that coming back and having to unpack AND CLEAN the house.
+Nothing is more depressing than coming back and having to unpack AND CLEAN the house.
 Skip the last part at least.